Skip to content

 Collector Plasmids to track the horizontal trajectory of mobile genetic elements of clinical

 relevance”.
-Investigador responsable: Matxalen Llosa Blas (llosam@unican.es).
+Responsible researcher: Matxalen Llosa Blas (llosam@unican.es).

-productos”.
-Investigador responsable: Pilar García Suárez (pgarcia@ipla.csic.es).
+products.”
+Responsible researcher: Pilar García Suárez (pgarcia@ipla.csic.es).

 Barcelona.
 Título: “Active interfaces based on curcurminoids and carboranes for

-(rosario@icmab.es); co-tutora: Arántzazu González Campo (agonzalez@icmab.es).
+(rosario@icmab.es); co-tutor: Arántzazu González Campo (agonzalez@icmab.es).

-Investigador responsable: Mireia Coscollá Devís (mireia.coscolla@csic.es); co-tutora:
+Responsible researcher: Mireia Coscollá Devís (mireia.coscolla@csic.es); co-tutor:

 Pilar Domingo Calap (pilar.domingo.calap@csic.es).